SEI-R-2-22/u2_project_prompt/README.md

 ## For Project Approval

-- Detailed README (Title/Your Name, Description, How to Get Started, User Stories, Credits)
+- Detailed README (Name, links to socials, a detailed description of your project, technologies used, a getting started section (with links to your deployed site and Trello), screenshots of your final product (no more than 2-3), future updates, and credits.)
 - Full Entity Relationship Diagram (ERD) for the backend
 - Component Hierarchy Diagram (Lucidchart or other) for the frontend